-Throughout his childhood, Aris explored the wild untamed areas of East Africa with young friends, on foot and in the old family ‘jalopy’.
+Throughout his childhood, Aris explored the wild untamed areas of East Africa with young friends on foot and in the old family ‘jalopy’.
 This brought him face to face with the extraordinary spectacle of wildlife in a vista of huge horizons, and the day to day dramas of the African bush.
 Aris met Romi in the mid-1960s when they were both in their 20s.
-They would borrow a VW beetle, pack up a tent, bedding and a frying pan and go off to explore.
+They would borrow a VW beetle, pack up a tent, some bedding and a frying pan and go off to explore.
 They loved to go to the untamed Masai Mara.

 The idea grew of offering to others the magical experience of staying in the bush, under canvas, which had until then only been available to the very rich and the likes of Ernest Hemingway, with tailor made mobile camps transported from site to site by innumerable porters and staff.